 -Follow the directives of the parking lot attendants upon entering and exiting.

--For safety purposes, students are not permitted to use their cell phones or have radio on upon entering or exiting.
+-For safety purposes, students are not permitted to use their cell phones or have radio on upon entering or exiting the parking lot.

 -At dismissal, buses will leave the parking lot first.
 Student drivers will be directed in order to leave their parking space.